Nancy Kaplan rsvped for State Superintendent of Public Instruction - Candidate Forum 2021-03-01 11:29:40 -0600

 Incumbents Kevin Klimek and Michele Schofield are not seeking re-election.

-Cedarburg: Two Board members, 3-yr terms Samuel Cox (I)
+Cedarburg: 4 candidates for 2 positions Two Board members, 3-yr terms Samuel Cox (I)

 David Krier (I)